Overview of Crypto Adoption in Romania

 Image source: Freepik

 Presently, there are no prohibitions on the use or exchange of cryptocurrencies in Romania.
-Similar to many EU jurisdictions, cryptocurrencies are not recognized as legal tender but are regarded as digital assets.
+Similar to other EU jurisdictions, cryptocurrencies are not recognized as legal tender but are regarded as digital assets regulated under the comprehensive EU framework.

-Among these, the grandfathering clause outlined in Article 143(3) emerges as a crucial component.
-This provision enables entities providing crypto-asset services in accordance with national laws before December 30, 2024, to continue their operations until July 1, 2026, or until they obtain (or are rejected for) MiCA authorization.
+The grandfathering clause outlined in Article 143(3) of MiCA enables entities providing crypto-asset services in accordance with national laws before December 30, 2024, to continue their operations until July 1, 2026, or until they obtain (or are rejected for) MiCA authorization.
+Over 90 firms have been authorized as CASPs under the new regime as of early 2025, reflecting significant industry compliance with the new regulatory framework.

 Anti-Money Laundering Directive

-Romania’s government incorporated the Fifth Anti-Money Laundering Directive (5AMLD) into national legislation by amending Law No. 129/2019 on anti-money laundering (AML).
-This was achieved through Romanian Government Emergency Ordinance No. 111/2020, which was later approved by Romanian Law 101/2021.
+Romania’s anti-money laundering framework has evolved significantly under EU directives.
+The country incorporated the Fifth Anti-Money Laundering Directive (5AMLD) into national legislation through Law No. 129/2019, as amended by Romanian Government Emergency Ordinance No. 111/2020 and approved by Romanian Law 101/2021.

-Regarding the attitude of traditional financial institutions towards cryptocurrency trading, the Romanian National Bank has issued a cautionary statement.
-As per the BNR, cryptocurrencies are viewed as speculative assets, marked by considerable volatility and substantial risk exposure, posing the potential for significant financial losses to investors.
+Regarding the attitude of traditional financial institutions towards cryptocurrency trading, the Romanian National Bank maintains a cautious stance.
+The BNR continues to view cryptocurrencies as speculative assets marked by considerable volatility and substantial risk exposure, posing potential for significant financial losses to investors.

 Taxation

-In Romania, cryptocurrency is taxed in two main ways.
-Profits from cryptocurrency trading are classified as capital gains and are subject to a 10% tax.
+Under the standard tax regime, profits from cryptocurrency trading are classified as capital gains and subject to a 10% tax.
 If an individual receives cryptocurrency as payment for goods or services, it is treated as income and taxed at the 10% personal income tax rate.

 Mining